 As consultants, we often take for granted our experience with a parcel of land.
 By the time planning staff and the community is engaged on a project, we have been studying the characteristics and information of the site for months.
 As we all now rely on virtual communication and meetings, we have developed a number of virtual solutions that can support a more informative and engaged public process during these times.

-One of these solutions are Story Maps.
+One of these solutions is Story Maps.
 What we really like about story maps is their ability to allow a “virtual walk” through a site at everyone’s own pace.
 Key data, site features and explanations of what is being observed can be added via audio and written text.
 This allows residents and officials to view at their own pace, and even go back if-needed.
 Base maps, videos, photos, drone footage can all be shown in their actual location through geo-referencing.
 Each story map is developed to highlight and explain key features, aspects or concerns with the subject property.
 Everyone sees the same information from their home, office or anywhere they access the internet.

 We believe that long after the need to collaborate virtually has passed, story maps will be a foundational component of the engagement process.
 This easy to use tool will allow community planners and residents engage in a more consistent and comprehensive way than has typically been available.
 The goal and result is to create a better understanding, more meaningful dialogue and a more successful process.

 An example of a Guided Media Tour is at: https://arcg.is/1zj9mq